ozone3950/fan-buying-guide/README.md

 Here is a guide on buying case fans.
 A lot of fans will be covered for many different purposes and budgets.
 If you have any more suggestions, feel free to give your input.

 The prices of the fans are what they should be/normally are at.
+All fans are PWM.

 ## 120mm Fans